4 of our favourite Peak District Waterfalls

 Swimming at the Waterfall Swallet

-We don’t recommend swimming or paddling at the Waterfall Swallet, the water is often full of debris, and the area is privately owned.
+We don’t recommend swimming or paddling at the Waterfall Swallet, as the water is often full of debris, and the area is privately owned.

 The Waterfall Swallet walking route